-The golden paintbrush (Castilleja levisecta) is federally listed as threatened under the Endangered Species Act.
+The Golden Paintbrush (Castilleja levisecta) is federally listed as threatened under the Endangered Species Act.
 There are only 13 occurrences remaining on earth, five on Whidbey Island.
-Of these, three are found within the Reserve: at Fort Casey State Park; the former Bocker Environmental Preserve, now called the Naas Natural Area Preserve (at the Seattle Pacific University's Whidbey Island campus); and on The Nature Conservancy's property south of Ebey's Landing.
+Of these, three are found within the Reserve, at Fort Casey State Park, the Bocker Environmental Preserve (at the Seattle Pacific University's Whidbey Island campus), and on The Nature Conservancy's property south of Ebey's Landing.
 A population study was conducted in 1993 at all three sites.
 At two of the three sites, where similar studies were conducted previously, the populations have dropped significantly.

 At Fort Casey, a previous survey in 1989 found more than 400 individuals, and in 1993 only 120 individuals were counted.
-At the Naas Natural Area Preserve, 1984 and 1985 surveys of a five by fivemeter area found over 1200 and 2700 plants respectively.
+At the Bocker Environmental Preserve, 1984 and 1985 surveys of a five by five-meter area found over 1200 and 2700 plants respectively.
 In 1993, 273 plants were counted in the same area.
 At the occurrence south of Ebey's Landing, no previous study is known to have occurred.
 In 1993, a random transect sampling estimated the population at over 4,000 individuals, with a small sub-population of an estimated 120 individuals occurring directly below the main population.

 Explanations for the declining population size at Fort Casey have included the pattern and timing of mowing, visitor use, increased cover by shrub and other competitive species, predation by rabbits, deer and voles, and natural succession (overstory) of plant communities.
-At the Naas Natural Area Preserve, increased tree and shrub cover offer one explanation for decline in species numbers.
+At the Bocker Environmental Preserve, increased tree and shrub cover offer one explanation for decline in species numbers.
 The Reserve staff and Reserve partners would continue to work with the above agencies on issues related to the golden paintbrush and any other plant species that may become listed in the future.
 Though none of these populations occur on NPS-owned land, no action would be undertaken on any lands that would have an adverse impact on the golden paintbrush.
 The Reserve is a partner with the USFWS on the recovery plan for the plant and supports its implementation.